-I still have - this is my sixth point - to complete my remarks about analysis and prediction with short observations about the dimension of time.
-It seems to me, I must start with this undoubtedly philosophical, but also very concrete observation: from a human point of view, at any scale, the present - the moment t - does not exist.
-All present, even in an earthquake in a physical or metaphorical sense, is a blurred overlapping area between a past still there and future already here.
-This is why, in the realities of life, any analysis contemplated as secondary to an action must have two sides: retrospective and prospective.
+retrospective and prospective.
 And on either side, we are better off using the ternary division familiar to economists since Alfred Marshall: short, medium and long run.
 The short run is the temporality of the immediate or current action, in the limit of the routine level.
 The medium run is the temporality of investment (in the broad sense), of strategy and partially of controlled uncertainty.
 From an action point of view, the long run is more about vision than strategy.
 For example, saying that a stagnating political unit will perish and that survival is based on adaptability is a proven principle, but one which does not lead to accurate predictions, except to say like Keynes: in the long run, we are all dead, or like Jean-Baptiste Duroselle: all empires will perish.

 The ternary division also applies to the past.
 In any current situation, the short run of the past is more or less mixed up with that of the future and is identified with the present.
 The long and medium runs of the past correspond to Thucydides' distinction between the fundamental and immediate causes of an event.
-So, the fundamental cause of the collapse of the USSR was the inability to adapt specific to the Soviet regime.
+So, the fundamental cause of the collapse of the USSR was the inability to adapt specifically to the Soviet regime.
 Its immediate cause was a set of circumstances, some of which were highly unlikely to be ex ante.
-The greatest difficulty in dating a prediction is that the immediate causes of an event are not of the same nature as the fundamental causes, which in some cases can make the dating of disruptions extremely unpredictable, as for many complex physical phenomena, for example an earthquake or the collapse of a bridge.
-The problem raised by the "Arab Spring" of 2011 is not that we did not predict it on time - it was impossible -, but that having happened, it was so poorly analyzed by many analysts and by political leaders, who consequently accumulated errors which we are still feeling the effects of.
+The greatest difficulty in dating a prediction is that the immediate causes of an event are not of the same nature as the fundamental causes, which in some cases can make the dating of disruptions extremely unpredictable, as for many complex physical phenomena, for example, an earthquake or the collapse of a bridge.
+The problem raised by the "Arab Spring" of 2011 is not that we did not predict it on time - it was impossible -, but that having happened, it was so poorly analyzed by many analysts and by political leaders, who consequently accumulated errors that we are still feeling the effects of.
 But that is life, and who could we complain to?

-In any event, and this is where I wanted to get to: the time scale of the think-tanker is the meso-, the period which ranges from the medium-term past to the medium-term future, which must encompass the man of action.
+In any event, and this is where I wanted to get to: the time scale of the think tanker is the meso-, the period that ranges from the medium-term past to the medium-term future, which must encompass the man of action.
 Yet, it should be added that these concepts of periods cannot be expressed by precise calendar periods, each phenomenon having its proper time.
 The medium run in some industries can be about 15 years or more.
 For the climate, perhaps a century.
 And the former British Prime Minister Harold Wilson used to say: "One week is long time in politics."
-A fair comment, but which reflects badly on democracy nowadays characterized as liberal.
+This is a fair comment, but it reflects badly on democracy nowadays characterized as liberal.

 Such considerations of analysis and prediction lead to a seventh point.
 It is generally expected that a think tank is prescriptive and this is often the case for those whose main topic is domestic public policies.
-In the field of international relations, which is Ifri's field, we must set aside the use that companies may make of their work, since obviously no think tank, unless it is very specialized, could claim to build their strategies for them.
+In the field of international relations, which is Ifri's field, we must set aside the use that companies may make of their work since obviously no think tank unless it is very specialized, could claim to build their strategies for them.
 But the work of think tanks can be very useful for the development of their contextual analyses, for example country risks.
 The issue is more subtle, in terms of the contribution of think tanks to international politics in general, beyond the marked influence they exert on opinion, directly or through the transnational community they form between them, through media, etc.